Glossary

 This is a phase of Stakeholder engagement in the sense of the Bilan Carbone®:

-The main issue of awareness-raising and popularisation of the issues is to understand in order to act : strengthen the understanding of essential information around energy-climate issues, and unite around the approach to ensure better integration of the transition plan.
+The main aim of awareness raising and popularisation of the issues is to understand in order to act : strengthen the understanding of essential information about energy and climate issues, and to rally people around the approach to ensure better integration of the transition plan.

-Objective : Create the necessary groundwork for a good understanding of the issues, for acceptance of change and future actions to be undertaken, and enable the organisation to identify the risks and opportunities associated with the ecological transition.
+Objective : Create the necessary groundwork for good understanding of the issues, acceptance of change and future actions to undertake, and enable the organisation to identify the risks and opportunities associated with the ecological transition.

 Indicator : Level of knowledge and understanding of the issues.

-🔎 The notion of significance originates from theISO 14064-1 and is taken up within the BEGES-R.
+🔎 The notion of significance derives from theISO 14064-1 and is taken up within the BEGES-R.

-It is accepted that certain sources of indirect GHG emissions, within the operational boundary of an organisation, do not contribute significantly to the total indirect emissions.
+It is accepted that some sources of indirect GHG emissions within an operational boundary of an organisation do not contribute significantly to the total indirect emissions.
 The notion of significance can be useful for setting priorities during accounting, when choosing actions or when monitoring results.
-For an emission to be considered significant emission, it must meet at least one of the significance criteria :
+For an emission to be said significant emission, it must meet at least one of the significance criteria :

-Magnitude criterion : Indirect emission categories estimated to be substantial from a quantitative point of view are to be retained.
-A minimal magnitude threshold to consider is expressed as a percentage.
-It establishes the minimum proportion of indirect emissions of the operational boundary to be included in the reporting boundary.
-The magnitude threshold shall not be lower than 80%.
-Note that the ISO 14064-1 standard designates by materiality criterion the same notion.
+• Magnitude criterion : Indirect emission categories assessed as substantial from a quantitative point of view are to be retained.
+A minimum magnitude threshold to be considered is expressed as a percentage.
+It establishes the minimum proportion of the operational boundary's indirect emissions to be included in the reporting boundary.
+The magnitude threshold must not be less than 80%.
+Note that ISO 14064-1 refers to the same notion as the materiality criterion .

-Strategic importance and vulnerability according to a risk or opportunity approach: concerns indirect emissions or removals that contribute to the organisation's exposure to risks (for example, risks associated with climate change such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational damage risks) or to its commercial opportunities (new market or new business model, for example).
+• Strategic importance and vulnerability under a risk or opportunity approach: concerns indirect emissions or removals that contribute to the organisation's exposure to risks (for example, climate-related risks such as financial risks, regulatory risks, supply chain risks, product and customer risks, litigation risks, reputational damage risks) or to its commercial opportunities (new market or new business model, for example).

-Sector-specific guidance : GHG emissions deemed significant for the relevant sector of activity, according to sector-specific guidance.
+• Sector-specific guidance : GHG emissions considered significant for the sector concerned, according to sector-specific guidance.

-Staff engagement : Indirect emissions likely to motivate employees to reduce their emissions or that foster team spirit around climate change.
+• Staff engagement : indirect emissions that are likely to motivate employees to reduce their emissions or that foster team spirit around climate change.

 Physical unit or process releasing a GHG into the atmosphere (standard NF-ISO 14064-1:2018).

 The organisation's low-carbon transition strategy details the means envisaged to achieve the organisation's objectives, while preserving, and ideally improving, its sustainability.
-The strategy covers tangible investments, intangible investments (such as R&D or skills), management and policy across all its stakeholders (employees, but also suppliers, customers).
+The strategy covers tangible investments, intangible investments (such as R&D or skills), management and policy towards all its stakeholders (employees, but also suppliers, customers).
 Within the framework of the Bilan Carbone®, the transition plan will lead the organisation to evolve its operating model.
-As it progresses through the maturity journey, the organisation will be led to reflect on the relevance of its activities, products and services, in a low-carbon world.
+As it progresses along the maturity journey, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.

-Reduction or removal of GHGs from the atmosphere, being under the control of the organisation, through GHG sinks (adapted from the standard NF-ISO 14064-1:2018).
+Reduction or removal of GHGs from the atmosphere, being under the control of the organisation, by GHG sinks (adapted from the standard NF-ISO 14064-1:2018).

 T

-At high altitude, water vapour emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapour trails".
-These trails can have an impact on the climate by modifying the reflection of solar light (albedo) and contributing to the formation of artificial clouds.
+At high altitude, the water vapour emitted by aircraft engines can condense into fine ice particles, forming what are called contrails or "vapour trails".
+These trails can impact the climate by altering the reflection of solar radiation (albedo) and by contributing to the formation of artificial clouds.

-In addition to the CO2 emitted by fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapour (H2O), nitrogen oxides (NOx), particles (aerosols) of sulfate and soot, or contrails.
-For the latter, although their contribution to the total climate impact of aviation at the global scale (assessed on the basis of radiative forcing) is estimated at a minimum of 50%, significant uncertainties remain about their conditions of formation per flight (dependent on altitude and various meteorological factors).
+In addition to the CO2 emitted by fuel production and combustion, aircraft can affect the climate through other emissions and atmospheric processes, such as water vapour (H2O), nitrogen oxides (NOx), particulate matter (sulphate and soot aerosols), or contrails.
+For the latter, although their contribution to the total climate impact of aviation at the global level (assessed on the basis of radiative forcing) is evaluated at a minimum of 50%, significant uncertainties remain about the conditions of their formation per flight (dependent on altitude and various meteorological factors).

 Accounting method that takes into account three main dimensions: economic, environmental and social.
-It aims to assess and report an organisation's performance not only in financial terms, but also in terms of environmental impact and social contributions.
-This holistic approach allows a better understanding of the overall effects of an organisation's activities on society and the planet.
+It aims to assess and report an organisation's performance not only in financial terms but also in terms of environmental impact and social contributions.
+This holistic approach enables a better understanding of the overall effects of an organisation's activities on society and the planet.

-Carbon accounting therefore makes it possible to provide indicators to be included in this triple bottom line accounting.
+Carbon accounting therefore provides indicators to be included in this triple bottom line accounting.

 V

-Evaluation of effects that have not yet occurred, concerning the assessed report.
-For example: the validation of the transition plan.
-Included in the process ofevaluation.
+Assessment of effects that have not yet occurred, concerning the evaluated assessment.
+For example: validation of the transition plan.
+Included in theevaluation process.

-Evaluation of effects that have already occurred, within the scope of the assessed report.
-For example: verification of employee data used in the calculation of the GHG profile, verification of obtained results, verification of uncertainties, among others.
-Included in the process ofevaluation.
+Assessment of effects that have already occurred, within the scope of the evaluated assessment.
+For example: verification of the data used in the calculation of the GHG profile, verification of the results obtained, verification of uncertainties, among others.
+Included in theevaluation process.

-It represents how the organisation projects its place in a low-carbon world (in the long term, i.e. up to 2050).
-It does not require a detailed description within the framework of the Bilan Carbone®, but it allows the organisation to project its future strategy regarding climate.
+It represents how the organisation projects its place in a low-carbon world (in the long term, up to 2050).
+It does not require a detailed description within the Bilan Carbone® framework, but it allows projection of the organisation's future strategy with regard to climate.

 According to the IPCC report, climate risk is a combination of three factors: a "climate hazard" factor (the potential impact), an "exposure" factor (the probability of occurrence), and a "vulnerability" factor to that hazard (the severity).